Recol/DLSS-Updater/README.md

 - A GUI!
 - (Some) support for manual folder locations (just insert your manual folders in place of the launcher ones).

-The current supported DLL included is version 3.8.10.
+The current supported DLL included is DLSS 4.

 ## Whitelisted Games